 Anger with the drug companies responsible for the DES drug disaster.
 To this day, not one drug company has ever apologized or accepted responsibility for the DES tragedy.
 Nevertheless, they have paid millions in verdicts and out-of-court settlements to DES Daughters and Sons who suffered injuries from their exposure.

-I took charge of the situation by educating myself on DES, which led to the creation of an award-winning screenplay called WONDER DRUG that’s now in development with creative producer/star Alysia Reiner (SIDEWAYS).
+I took charge of the situation by educating myself on DES, which led to the creation of an award-winning screenplay called ‘Wonder Drug.’
 I’m firmly committed to educating others about DES.

 Additionally, I contacted the offices of my US Senators John Kerry (D-MA) and Scott Brown (R-MA) and asked them to jointly pursue a long-overdue apology for the DES drug disaster from the FDA.
 On February 22, 2011, Senator Kerry and Senator Brown received a 3-page response from the FDA, per their joint letter about a DES apology.
 The FDA’s letter did not contain an official apology from the federal government for the DES drug disaster.
 However, it acknowledged the devastating health consequences of DES, explained FDA initiatives to prevent future drug disasters, and talked about DES as a “tragedy” after 40 years of silence.